 In keeping with government guidelines we work towards an appointment system that allows access to a doctor or nurse within 48hrs.
 At times of high demand we are not always able to meet this, however, we guarantee to see anyone the same day if the patient considers this to be necessary.

-Routine Appointments – Doctors appointments are available every day either as 10 minute same day appointments, or 10 minute pre-bookable appointments.
+Routine Appointments – Doctors and Nurse Practitioner appointments are available every day either as 10 minute same day appointments, or 10 minute pre-bookable appointments.
 A number of appointments are available to pre-book on-line.

 Urgent Appointments – The doctors have instructed the receptionists to question all requests for an urgent appointment.
 Anyone who genuinely needs to be seen urgently will be seen as soon as practicable on that day.
-If there are no free appointments, you will have to wait until a doctor has a gap in his/her appointment list, but this will usually be within 2 hours, 1 hour for young children.
-No choice of doctor will be given.
+If there are no free appointments, you will be telephoned by a clinician who will assess your symptoms and make a decision on treatment.

 Telephone Advice – If you wish to speak to a practice nurse, the nurse will be informed of the contact and will telephone you as soon as possible.
 If you wish to speak to a doctor, the receptionist will take your contact details and brief details of the nature of the call.
 You will be advised that the doctor may not return the call on the same day, unless urgent.